xellu/dishook/README.md

 <author.url: link> - the link it will be redirecting after clicking on the author name
 <author.icon: link> - link to the image that will be shown next to the author name

-{field name;field content} - fields, to set the field title use the 1st half (field name) to define the content use the 2nd half (field content)
+{field name;field content} - fields, to set the field title use the 1st half (field name) to define the content use the 2nd half (field content)&emsp;

 <footer: text> - the text thats going to be shown at the bottom of the embed